mdarifuzzaman11/Carfax_VIN_Automations/README.md

 ## Description

 Price Checker using VIN# in Carfax.
-This Project will automatially show the Price of the Car for Private Party Value and Trade-In Value this helps eleminate pressing too many keys to get price of the car all we have to do is enter the VIN# and it does the rest of the work for us.
+This Project will automatically show the Price of the Car for Private Party Value and Trade-In Value this helps eliminate pressing too many keys to get the price of the car all we have to do is enter the VIN# and it does the rest of the work for us.

 ## Getting Started